corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 ### When to Install

 This mod can be safely added to your savegame after the game has started.
-If you remove it, you will lose access to the custom "former ruler/heir" traits and the espionage bonus that is one of the choices upon successfully infiltrating primitives.
+If you remove it, you will lose access to the custom "former ruler/heir" traits and the espionage bonus that is one of the choices upon successfully infiltrating pre-FTLs.
 Stellaris is fairly forgiving in situations like this - it's likely that error logs would be generated and the game would otherwise ignore the missing content.
 Back up your savegame before trying to remove a mod.

 ### Required Dependency Mods